dhrutibhudia97/Project-1-dhruti-bhudia/README.md

 ### Media
 - Images taken from open soruce website - https://unsplash.com/

-a_stressed_man - Photo by Luis Villasmil on Unsplash green_smoothie - Photo by Giorgi Iremadze on Unsplash group_hike_image - Photo by Aurelien Thomas on Unsplash woman_asleep- Photo by Vladislav Muslakov on Unsplash group_stretch_image - Photo by Dylan Gillis on Unsplash desk_lamp - Photo by Dagny Reese on Unsplash man_opening_blinds - Photo by Ethan Sykes on Unsplash sleeping_habits - Photo by Lucas Andrade on Unsplash woman_doing_situp - Photo by Jonathan Borba on Unsplash woman_doing_plank- Photo by Olivia Bauso on Unsplash man_doing_laces - Photo by Alexander Redl on Unsplash
+Yoga_hero_image- Photo by Maryjoy Caballero on Unsplash. a_stressed_man - Photo by Luis Villasmil on Unsplash. green_smoothie - Photo by Giorgi Iremadze on Unsplash. group_hike_image - Photo by Aurelien Thomas on Unsplash. woman_asleep- Photo by Vladislav Muslakov on Unsplash. group_stretch_image - Photo by Dylan Gillis on Unsplash. nature_hero_image - Photo by IB Wira Dyatmika on Unsplash. desk_lamp - Photo by Dagny Reese on Unsplash. man_opening_blinds - Photo by Ethan Sykes on Unsplash. sleeping_habits - Photo by Lucas Andrade on Unsplash. woman_doing_situp - Photo by Jonathan Borba on Unsplash. woman_doing_plank- Photo by Olivia Bauso on Unsplash. man_doing_laces - Photo by Alexander Redl on Unsplash.

-- woman doing yoga hero image - https://www.gettyimages.co.uk/detail/photo/meditation-royalty-free-image/1214830730
-- people hiking hero image -
+ - Videos taken from youtube
+ Yoga video on mind page - "https://www.youtube.com/watch?v=uf3SG1Hv-tA&ab_channel=beyoutifulliving" Intense workout video on body page - "https://www.youtube.com/watch?t=9&v=IT94xC35u6k&feature=emb_imp_woyt&ab_channel=MadFit"
+ Less intense workout video on body page - "https://www.youtube.com/watch?v=TzseqhkMweI&feature=emb_imp_woyt&ab_channel=growingannanas"

 ### Coding Assistance

-- The Code Institutes "love running module" has been used as a source for design ideas, such as the logo, navigation bar, hero images with zoom in effect and footer with icons. -  https://dhrutibhudia97.github.io/love-running-walkthrough-project/
+- The Code Institutes "love running module" has been used as a source for design ideas, such as the logo, navigation bar, hero images with zoom in effect and footer with icons. - "https://dhrutibhudia97.github.io/love-running-walkthrough-project/"

--
+- Assistance with media queries using this video tutorial - "https://www.youtube.com/watch?v=j1AhSWFcZpg&ab_channel=AdrianTwarog"
+- Assistance with containers and margins from this website - "https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing"
+- Assistance with html and css style guide rules from this website - "https://google.github.io/styleguide/htmlcssguide.html"
+- Project meetings with my mentor Sandeep Aggarwal who helped me fix my formatting issues with media queries for different sized screens and aligning pictures horizontally.
+-Assistance with formatting the readme file taken from the love-running tutorial by code institute - "https://github.com/Code-Institute-Solutions/readme-template".